AdobeDocs/experience-manager-65.es-ES/help/sites-developing/the-basics.md

    * anteriormente se necesitaban las siguientes opciones: estructura URL, objetos empresariales, esquema de base de datos;
    * ahora se reduce a: URL = recurso = estructura JCR

-### Descomposición de URL {#url-decomposition}
+### URL Decomposition {#url-decomposition}

-En Sling, el procesamiento se controla mediante la dirección URL de la solicitud del usuario.
+In Sling, processing is driven by the URL of the user request.
 Define el contenido que se mostrará en las secuencias de comandos correspondientes.
-Para ello, la información se extrae de la dirección URL.
+To do this, information is extracted from the URL.

 Si analizamos la siguiente URL: